asakaxgit/container-xmllint/README.md

 to the script's process):

-* `CONTAINER_XMLLINT_IMAGE` is the name or id of the image that contains libxml2 tools ;
+* `CONTAINER_XMLLINT_IMAGE` is the name or id of the image that contains libxml2 tools

 * `CONTAINER_XMLLINT_PATH` is the **absolute** path to the folder containing the files to validate.

-Be careful of xmllint's messages: a file not found could means an incorrect `CONTAINER_XMLLINT_PATH`.
-Run a sh command to debug.
+Be careful of xmllint's messages: a file not found can mean an incorrect `CONTAINER_XMLLINT_PATH`.
+Run a `sh` command to debug.